 Receptionist if you would like to obtain a letter.

 Robarts Research Library.
-For more information about the
+For more information about the TCard, go to

 and Souvenirs from Fields

-is a Canada Post outlet at the Campus Bookstore, which is located next door
+a Canada Post outlet at the Campus Bookstore, which is located next door

 at 214 College.
-You can purchase stamps, send packages
+You can purchase stamps, send packages or courier mail.

-postage can be left with the receptionist for mailing.
-Each member
+can be left with the receptionist for mailing.
+Each member here for more

 of your new address where you would like your mail forwarded.

-Toronto to the Niagara Falls (approximately every two
+Toronto to the Niagara Falls (approximately every two hours) please call

 Coach Terminal, 610 Bay Street, Toronto, Ontario (416) 393-7855